September is Thyroid Cancer Awareness Month

 The latest on thyroid cancer

-Studies have indicated an increased risk of thyroid cancer among the police officers, firefighters, paramedics, and volunteers who responded to the destruction of the World Trade Center in 2001.
-For more on this association, see this article on the AACR blog, Cancer Research Catalyst.
+- Studies have indicated an increased risk of thyroid cancer among the police officers, firefighters, paramedics, and volunteers who responded to the destruction of the World Trade Center in 2001.
+To learn more about this association, see the AACR blog, Cancer Research Catalyst.

 for more information